Harley-Davidson suspends production at Pennsylvania plant due to parts shortage

-June 8 (Reuters) - Motorcycle maker Harley-Davidson HOG.N has temporarily halted production at its assembly plant in York, Pennsylvania, as it struggles with a parts shortage, according to a statement from its local union.
+June 8 (Reuters) - Motorcycle maker Harley-Davidson HOG.N has temporarily halted production at its York, Pennsylvania, assembly plantfor the second time in just over 12 monthsdue to a parts shortage, the company said.

-The union, however, said the company will resume production at the plant, which is also its biggest, on June 13.
+Production at the facility, its largest with nearly 1,000 union employees, will resume on June 13, it noted in an emailed statement.

-This is the second time in 12 months that the company has suspended operations at the plant due to a parts issue.
+Production was halted in May 2022 due to a brake hose problem from a third-party supplier, the company said later.

-The disruption comes at a time when Harley has been making steady progress in bolstering its business, as indicated by its latest first-quarter results and growth forecast for 2023
+Harley-Davidson in April reported better-than-expected first-quarter results even as retail sales in North America fell.

-The company's sales from motorcycles and related products increased 21% to $1.56 billion in its most recent quarter, driven by a rise in wholesale shipments and continued price increases.
+Sales from motorcycles and related products grew 21% to $1.56 billion in its most recent quarter, driven by a rise in wholesale shipments and continued price increases.

 ((Aishwarya.Nair@thomsonreuters.com; +91-9167838937 Twitter: https://twitter.com/Aishwaryartrs ;))